Evaluation Methodologies in Software Protection Research: Sample Treatment

-First, we note that for 10\%~$\hat{=}$~40/389 of the goodware papers no specific target languages or evaluation representations are relevant.
-These include theoretical papers such as those on the use of abstract interpretation to model the strength of protections, surveys, and a few papers on aspects of SP tools that do not need to be evaluated on samples, such as a paper on making an obfuscation tool transparent for maintainers and users~\cite{2019_epona_and_the_obfuscation_paradox_transparent_for_users_and_developers_a_pain_for_reversers}.
-We also observed that another 10\%~$\hat{=}$~40/389 for which quantitative evaluations on samples would be relevant actually lack an evaluation representation, and hence have not deployed protections on any representation to create evaluation samples.
-These 40 papers lack an evaluation despite the fact that 36 of them do present novel obfuscation techniques they claim to be practical.
-This is a rather negative result that clearly shows that in this field not always the highest standards are maintained.
+First, 10\%~$\hat{=}$~40/\totalGoodware{} of the goodware papers are not considering any specific language or protection code representation.
+These include theoretical papers (e.g., on using abstract interpretation to model protection strength), surveys, and a few papers on aspects of SP tools that do not need to be evaluated on samples, such as making a tool's transformation transparent for maintainers and users~\cite{2019_epona_and_the_obfuscation_paradox_transparent_for_users_and_developers_a_pain_for_reversers}.

-Of all malware papers, 4.3\%~$\hat{=}$~8/183 do not feature an evaluation on protected samples.
-For all of them, that is fine, as they are surveys and/or theoretical papers.
+\bemph{Another 10\%~$\hat{=}$~40/\totalGoodware{} of the goodware papers lack an evaluation on samples, despite the fact that 36 (90\%) of them do present novel obfuscation techniques their authors claim to be practical.} This is a rather negative result that clearly shows how the field of goodware software protection often fails to maintain the highest standards.
+In malware research, that problem does not occur.
+The 4.4\%~$\hat{=}$~8/\totalMalware{} of malware papers that do not feature an evaluation on protected samples are all surveys and theoretical papers.

-As indicated with the four red underlined question marks in \cref{fig:protection_languages_graph}, 2.9\%~$\hat{=}$~9/309 of the goodware papers fail to clarify (implicitly or explicitly) on which representation the evaluated protections were deployed and hence lack this critical information for reproducibility.
-On the malware side, \cref{fig:protection_languages_graph} shows that 25\%~$\hat{=}$44/175 of the papers similarly do not report a representation used to obfuscate the samples.
-For malware papers, we do not consider this a problem, however, as many malware papers use real-world malware samples which can be found online in various datasets for reproducing the research results, even if their provenance is not documented.
+\bemph{\percentHaveSamplesetGoodwareNoObflang{}\%~$\hat{=}$~\haveSamplesetGoodwareNoObflang{}/\haveSamplesetGoodware{} of the goodware papers fail to clarify which code format is being transformed for their evaluation, and hence lack this critical information for reproducibility.} On the malware side, \percentHaveSamplesetMalwareNoObflang{}\%~$\hat{=}$~\haveSamplesetMalwareNoObflang{}/\haveSamplesetMalware{} of the papers similarly do not report a representation used to obfuscate the samples.
+This is to be expected and okay, however, as malware papers typically use real-world malware samples which can be found online in various datasets for reproducing the research results, even if their provenance is not documented.

-For the goodware papers targeting natively compiled languages, we observe that only a small number of papers deploys protections at multiple representations.